vanzin/jEdit/README.SRC.txt

     run via wine, a wine version of at least 1.3.10 is required because of a bug in earlier wine versions.

- For building the EXE launcher on Mac OS X:

-  - Rosetta.
-Get it from your installation DVD at "Optional Installs".

  For building the Mac OS X disk image (DMG) for easy distribution (for the final step):